-Deborah Howitt Easton is of counsel to the firm's Real Estate Department.
+Deborah Howitt Easton is a Partner in the firm's Real Estate Department.
 Her practice covers all aspects of commercial real estate including acquisitions, sales, leasing, financing and development.
 Debbie represents a variety of clients, including owners, tenants, retailers, developers and lenders in the full spectrum of commercial real estate transactions, including drafting and negotiating purchase and sale agreements, leases (including retail, office and laboratory space) and loan documents.
-Debbie became a LEED Accredited Professional in November 2008.
+Debbie became a LEED Accredited Professional in September 2008.

 Prior to joining the firm, Debbie practiced real estate law for several years in Albany, New York.

 - Represents landlord of multiple office locations in the Greater Boston area in connection with leasing to general corporate and biotech tenants

 - Represents national grocery store chain concentrated in New England in lease negotiations in connection with the addition of fueling facilities to existing locations